aahben/cse15l-lab-report1/index.md

 $ cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI
 You can use the up-arrow on your keyboard to recall the last command that was run

-Write down in notes First try using just what we learned in this lab, and document the best process you came up with.
-Try to get the total time for a run after editing and saving to under 10 total keystrokes/mouse clicks, including all typing.
-A “keystroke” is pressing one key on your keyboard.
-For example, pressing the up arrow counts as one keystroke, and typing “java” counts as 4.

-If you have more time, brainstorm other ideas or search for other ways you might easily run remote code.